Merch App Overview

 What is the Merch App?

 The Merch App is a standalone Vite SPA that powers the fan-facing custom merchandise experience.
-Fans take a selfie, generate AI art from it, pick merchandise (t-shirt, hoodie, plaque), and purchase via Stripe.
+It supports three distinct conceptual journeys:

-The app runs at apps/zooly-merch/ (thin Vite wrapper) with client code in packages/merch/client/, server logic in packages/merch/srv/, payment integration via @zooly/srv-stripe-payment, and a Drizzle-backed API on apps/zooly-app/.
+The app runs at apps/zooly-merch/ (thin Vite wrapper) with client code in packages/merch/client/, server logic in packages/merch/srv/, admin builder in packages/merch-admin/, payment integration via @zooly/srv-stripe-payment, and a Drizzle-backed API on apps/zooly-app/.

 Key Features

-• Multi-Item Cart: Fans can add multiple products to a single order with full cart management (add, remove, clear)
+• Multi-Item Cart: Fans can add multiple products (both personalized and branded) to a single order with full cart management (add, remove, clear) and check out in a single payment step.

-• Stripe Payments: PaymentElement with Apple Pay/Google Pay support
+• Stripe Payments: PaymentElement with Apple Pay/Google Pay support; multi-currency including zero-decimal (e.g. JPY).

-• Journey Analytics: 117 distinct event types tracked across all pages
+• Journey Analytics: 117 distinct event types tracked across all pages, with analytics funnels tracked per-campaign even within shared multi-shop sessions.

 System Components